Porsche 944: 944 S2 Cabriolet

 Production for the North American market would not start until May 1989, with only 16 of the 944 S2 Cabriolets being produced for the US market.
-The VIN codes of these 16 cars for 1989 is unique, starting with WP0B, with the 4th character "B" signifying the body type for a Targa.
-Porsche would correct this discrepancy and change the VIN codes for the 1990 model to WP0C, with the 4th character "C" signifying a Cabriolet.
+The VIN codes of these 16 cars for 1989 is unique, with two incorrect characters in the VIN starting with WP0BA.
+The first character "W" represents West Germany, the second character "P" signifies Porsche, the third character "0" signifies sports car, which are all correct.
+However, the 4th character "B" signifies the body type for a Targa, and the fifth character "A" signifies an incorrect engine type for the 944 S2 Cabriolet.
+Porsche would correct this discrepancy and change the VIN codes for the 1990 model to WP0CB, with the 4th character "C" signifying a Cabriolet and the 5th character "B" signifying the correct engine for the 944 S2 Cabriolet.
 The limited number of Cabriolets for 1989 went to only a handful of dealers and some were initially not for sale.
 Many of these first year Cabriolets were provided to various auto magazine staff for road test and performance articles.
-Others were used as advertising for reserving a 1990 model, with production growing to 1824 Cabriolets for the US market.
+Others were used as advertising for reserving a 1990 model, with production growing to 1,824 Cabriolets for the US market.
 US production would fall to 562 Cabriolets for 1991, which would be its final year.
 Only 2402 Porsche 944 S2 Cabriolets were imported into the US between 1989 and when the model was discontinued in 1991.
 It would be replaced by the Porsche 968 Cabriolet for 1992.